ZeroMemoryEx/Chaos-Rootkit/README.md

 * Hide process: This feature allows you to hide processes from listing tools via DKOM.

 * Elevate specific process privileges : This feature enables you to elevate specific processes privilege .

+* Swap the driver on disk and in memory with a Microsoft driver: All credit for this implementation goes to [IDontCode](https://x.com/_xeroxz) for his exceptional work.

 * Restrict file access for user-mode applications except for the provided process ID

 * Spawn elevated process: launch command prompt with elevated privileges .